 If you have divided the time interval into 5 parts, assign points from 1 to 5 for the frequency.

 Pro tip: Create customer surveys triggered to determine how much they are willing to spend on your site.

 Here are some questions to ask in customer satisfaction surveys:

 - How much are you willing to spend for [product X]/ [Special event], etc.?

 - What would you like to improve in the products on [your site]?

-When you analyze the answers, pay attention to the differences between the users who make recurring purchases and the ones who purchase only once.
-If the difference is significant, then frequency is important to your business.
+When you analyze the answers, pay attention to the differences between the users who make recurring purchases and those who purchase only once.
+If the difference is significant, the frequency is essential to your business.

 The third factor in the customer database segmentation using the RFM Model is the monetary value.
-The monetary value is the overall amount of dollars that your customers had spent in their lifetime.
+The monetary value is the overall amount of dollars that your customers have spent in their lifetime.

-After applying these three segmentation criteria you’ll get a list of three-digit codes, which represents the RFM score for each customer.
+After applying these three segmentation criteria, you’ll get a list of three-digit codes representing the RFM score for each customer.